huggingface/peft/docs/source/task_guides/ia3.md

 # IA3

 [IA3](../conceptual_guides/ia3) multiplies the model's activations (the keys and values in the self-attention and encoder-decoder attention blocks, and the intermediate activation of the position-wise feedforward network) by three learned vectors.
 This PEFT method introduces an even smaller number of trainable parameters than LoRA which introduces weight matrices instead of vectors.
-The original model's parameters are kept frozen and only the vectors are updated.
+The original model's parameters are kept frozen and only these vectors are updated.
 As a result, it is faster, cheaper and more efficient to finetune for a new downstream task.

 This guide will show you how to train a sequence-to-sequence model with IA3 to *generate a sentiment* given some financial news.